mike-fabian/ibus-typing-booster/content/docs/user/index.md

 may look like “🎙en_GB 🇬🇧: This is the text I have spoken”.
 When a pause is detected in the voice recording, the speech recognition is finalized and the result is inserted at the writing position.

+# ⚠️🚧🏗️ AI chat using ollama or ramalama {#ai-chat}

+⚠️🚧🏗️ New feature, still experimental, documentation coming soon ...